 - Advisable prior study:

-- undergraduate major in Genetics
+- undergraduate major in Genetics or equivalent

 - Contact hours

 - Approx 12hrs workshops followed by self-led research and consultation with academic staff to plan your presentation.
 There will be approx 6hrs contact during presentations.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.